-Most high end Merc’s are finished in the finest of Napa leather.
+Most high-end Merc’s are finished in the finest of Napa leather.
 The steering wheel and gear knob also.
-The trim wears really well and if cared for should look as new.
-Only intergalactic mileage Merc’s will show signs of a saggy drivers seat bolster and worn pedal rubbers.
+The trim wears well and, if cared for, should look as new.
+Only intergalactic mileage Merc’s will show signs of a saggy driver’s seat bolster and worn pedal rubbers.

 Mercedes paintwork and trim are top drawer.
-Obviously stone chips, scratches, curb rash are common to all cars, but corrosion isn’t a concern and at only 10 years old, you wouldn’t expect it to be.
+Obviously, stone chips, scratches, curb rash are common to all cars, but corrosion isn’t a concern, and at only ten years old, you wouldn’t expect it to be.

 10 year Old Mercedes Maintenance

 So, what sort of maintenance are we looking at here?
-As a Merc owner you’ll want to keep her in the mannor upon which she’s accustomed.
-And that means not skimping on the care, it means doing the proper maintenance in a timely manor.
+As a Merc owner, you’ll want to keep her in the manner to which she’s accustomed.
+And that means not skimping on the care.
+It means doing the proper maintenance in a timely manner.